Turin–Lyon high-speed railway

-The Turin–Lyon high-speed railway is an international rail line under construction between the cities of Turin and Lyon, which is intended to link the Italian and French high-speed rail networks.
-It will be 270 km long, of which over 100 km will be tunneled.
-The core of the project is its 70 km long international section, which will cross the Alps through the Mont d'Ambin Base Tunnel between the Susa Valley in Piedmont and Maurienne in Savoie.
+The Turin–Lyon high-speed railway is an international rail line under construction between the cities of Turin and Lyon which will link the Italian and French high-speed rail networks.
+It will be 270 km long, of which over 100 km will be tunnelled.
+The core of the project is its 70 km international section, which will cross the Alps through the Mont d'Ambin Base Tunnel between the Susa Valley in Piedmont and Maurienne in Savoie.

-At 57.5 km, that tunnel will be the longest rail tunnel in the world, ahead of the 57.1 km Gotthard Base Tunnel.
 The total cost of the line was estimated in 2016 to €25 billion, of which €8 billion was for the international section.
-The latter was updated to €11 billion in 2024 once most contracts were signed.
-The international section is the only part of the line where construction has started.
+The latter was updated to €11 billion in 2024 once most contracts were signed, with some of the cost increase stemming from replacing the initially planned single-tube design by a double-tube design required by new stricter safety regulations.

-Like the Swiss NRLA project, the line has twin aims of transferring freight traffic across the Alps from trucks to rail to reduce CO_{2} emissions as well as local air pollution and of providing faster passenger transport to reduce air traffic.
-The new line will considerably shorten the journey times, and its reduced gradients and much wider curves compared to the existing line will also allow heavy freight trains to transit between the two countries at 100 km/h and with much reduced energy costs.
+Like the Swiss NRLA project, the line has twin aims of transferring freight traffic across the Alps from trucks to rail to reduce emissions and local air pollution, and of providing faster passenger transport to reduce air traffic.
+The new line will considerably shorten the journey times, and its reduced gradients and much wider curves compared to the existing line will also allow heavy freight trains to transit between the two countries at 100 km/h and with much-reduced energy costs.
 In spite of the name often used by media (and in the title of this page), the line is not high-speed under the definition used by the European Commission: its design speed of 220 km/h is 12% below the 250 km/h threshold used by the commission to define high-speed railways.
 The European Union funds 40% of the tunnel costs, and has indicated its willingness to increase its contribution to 55%, as well as to help fund its French accesses if those go beyond mere adaptations of the existing infrastructure.